 We have committed ourselves and our resources to save every animal possible.
 Our intake and adoption programs have been adapted to be engaging and friendly to animals and potential adopters.
 We have areas where we can treat animals with contagious diseases so that they have the time to recover without becoming a risk to our shelter animal population, staff, and visitors to our shelter.
 Our behavior and temperament assessment process gives adopters the best possible information when they are in to meet our animals.
 We work with adopters to help transition animals into new homes and help them overcome any adjustment issues they encounter.
 Our foster care program has expanded to help animals with behavior modification or medical needs to be worked with until they can be given the best possible chance for a successful adoption.

 We work with several animal welfare groups to transfer in animals in need to allow as many animals as possible a second chance.
 In April 2015, we announced a joint collaboration with Humane Animal Welfare Society (HAWS) to work together to become one of Wisconsin’s first No Kill communities.
-Specifically, we will be working together on the overwhelming cat population in Waukesha County.
+Specifically, we work together on the overwhelming cat population in Waukesha County.
 To read more about this partnership, click here.
 We also transfer in animals from other organizations as space allows to help as many animals as we are able to.
-We provide animal control services to several communities in Waukesha County and work to reunite animals with their owners, and if that cannot be done, to rehome the stray animals that are not reclaimed as quickly as possible.
+We provide animal control services to several communities in Waukesha County and work to reunite animals with their owners, and if that cannot be done, to rehome stray animals that are not reclaimed as quickly as possible.

 We work with owners from all over to accept as many surrenders as possible.
 We receive calls from all over the state – and beyond – from people that know the quality of life that our shelter animals enjoy – but unfortunately we are unable to accept all animals, as much as we wish we could.